 3. Decentralized Content Ownership

 With concerns over data security and content ownership, the rise of blockchain-based collaboration features will help social media marketers take control of their social media content.
-This shift ensures publishing content remains secure and team members have transparency over media collaboration.
+This shift ensures that publishing content remains secure and that team members have transparency over media collaboration.

 Impact: A decentralized model prevents content duplication, protects brand guidelines, and helps maintain consistency.